kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Random Medical/ Doctors Without Borders Study Abroad?
 (Science?)
-- I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children and taking blood pressure (BP) in nearby villages.
+- I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then through Banjul and Serrekunda working and living in a hospital (Sulayman Junkung Hospital) where I worked in the pharmacy department dispensing pharmaceuticals, as well as vaccinating children and taking blood pressure (BP) in nearby villages.
 The mural we painted as a group was the last known mural at the particular hospital.
 This was through a scholarship offered from Disney, in which I was one of two persons sent from my school.
 (West Africa)

 ## Maths
 - MSRI (Derived Algebraic Geometry workshop for women) (bay area)